debghs/whiteboard/README.md

 - The already embeded texts are not enlarging/contracting while zooming in/out.
 - Both Undo and Redo buttons are requiring two clicks everytime to work.
 - The text insertion feature is having a minor glitch with Undo, cuz the textbox outline is getting counted as a snapshot.
+- The editing of the editable text is functional, but a little weird.
+- The texts are not redo-ing because of the window element.
+- The editable textbox needs to be transparent.
+It's currently mirroring the bg.